Thursday, Dec 05 2024 Donate

 “Although the prelature has not yet had access to the content of the complaint, the accusations, according to the article, describe a financially tenuous situation and mistreatment that is also false,” the statement added.

-“In addition to receiving, like any other citizen, a salary for their work and having private social security, as in all Opus Dei centers, efforts are made to ensure that the houses where they live have a welcoming atmosphere and facilities for rest, recreation, reading, and study,” the communiqué explained.
+“In addition to receiving, like any other citizen, a salary for their work and having private social security, as in all Opus Dei centers, efforts are made to ensure that the houses where they live have a welcoming environment and facilities for rest, recreation, reading, and study,” the communiqué explained.

 “In addition, they have additional resources to their salaries available for travel to visit their families or to help their families financially if they need it; they are given the opportunity to participate in personal development programs, also with international experiences; to mention just a few circumstances,” the statement continues.